-The Sapphire Preferred obviously comes with the larger sign-up bonus, but it does require a larger minimum spending requirement to meet.
-Still, 50,000 Ultimate Rewards points is a lot sexier than 12,500 points.
+The Chase Sapphire Preferred obviously comes with the larger sign-up bonus, but it does require a larger minimum spending requirement to meet.
+Still, 60,000 ($600 or $750 in travel) Ultimate Rewards points is a lot sexier.

-The Sapphire Preferred has a solid dining and travel bonus of 2x, but I prefer to earn 5x points.
-The Freedom comes out on top for me, even if its 5% categories are rotating and have spending/earning limits.
+The Chase Sapphire Preferred has a solid dining and travel bonus of 2x, but the Freedom comes out on top for me, even if its 5% categories are rotating and have spending/earning limits.

-The Chase Sapphire Preferred® Card waives its $95 annual fee for the first year.
-The CSP doesn’t charge foreign transaction fees, has chip & signature technology, primary CDW on car rentals, $10,000 trip insurance/cancelation coverage, and 24 hour access to dedicated customer service representatives.
+The Chase Sapphire Preferred® Card (CSP) has a $95 annual fee.
+The CSP doesn’t charge foreign transaction fees, has chip & signature technology, primary CDW on car rentals, $10,000 trip insurance/cancelation coverage, and 24-hour access to dedicated customer service representatives.

-The Chase Freedom is a no annual fee card.
+The Chase Freedom cards are no annual fee cards.
 I love that!
 Having a no annual fee rewards card is sweet because you can keep it forever, creating positive credit history with no worries.
-It also comes with 0% apr for 15 months on purchases and balance transfers.

 I like all the travel benefits the Sapphire Preferred offers, but the Chase Freedom is a no annual fee rewards card, so this category is a toughy.

 The Chase Sapphire Preferred earns Ultimate Rewards, which can be used for cash/statement credits, gift cards, or to book travel through its Ultimate Rewards website, where you also receive a 20% discount.
-But the real value with Ultimate Rewards points is in transferring them out to one of their 11 travel partners.
+But the real value of Ultimate Rewards points is in transferring them out to one of their 13 travel partners.